GetPageSpeed/nginx-extras-docs/docs/lua/riak.md

 Influence by [riak-client-ruby](https://github.com/basho/riak-ruby-client/)

-## Status ##

-This library is currently _alpha_ quality.
-It passes all its unit tests.
-A few billion requests per day are handled by it however.

 ## Description ##

 This Lua library is a riak protocol buffer client driver for the [ngx_lua nginx module](http://wiki.nginx.org/HttpLuaModule)